Factbox: Countries rally round Lebanon after Beirut blast

 IRAN - Nine tonnes of food, as well as medicine, medical equipment, medical personnel and a field hospital, according to Iranian media.

 IRAQ - A plane with emergency medical aid and fuel aid.
-Twenty-two tanker trucks carrying 800,000 liters of gasoil arrived on Saturday at the Lebanese border.
+Twenty-two tanker trucks carrying 800,000 litres of gasoil arrived on Saturday at the Lebanese border.

 ITALY - Two Air Force planes with 8 tonnes of medical equipment and a team of experts, news agency ANSA said.